Quantum locally testable code (QLTC)[1]

 Description

 A local commuting-projector Hamiltonian-based block quantum code which has a nonzero average-energy penalty for creating large errors.
-Informally, QLTC error states that are far away from the codespace have to be excited states of many of the code's local projectors.
+Informally, QLTC error states that are far away from the codespace have to be excited states by a number of the code's local projectors that scales linearly with \(n\).

 The average-energy penalty is quantified by the code's soundness \(R\).
 Typically, one looks at how \(R\) scales with increasing code size for infinite families of codes, defining QLTC families as those for which the soundness is asymptotically constant.
 QLTC families that also have asymptotically constant distance, rate, and weight of local projectors are called \(c^3\)-QLTCs; none have been found so far.